 Islands & more islands

-There are over 330 of them, some slightly developed, some divinely deserted.
+Tasmania has over 330 islands, some slightly developed, some divinely deserted.
 The east coast boasts wildlife and wilderness walking trails on Maria Island and the world’s only white wallabies on Bruny Island.
-Head north to Flinders or King for playing in the surf and eating the fine produce of the turf.
-Or to the west to melt over fairy penguins on Bonnet.
-Island idylls off one big island idyll.
-Tasmania never stops.
+Head north to Flinders or King to play in the surf and enjoy the fine produce of the turf.
+Or west to melt over fairy penguins on Bonnet.

 Not really like other Australians, their feeling of being linked to the land and inspired by conservation is infectious.
 People have a gentleness, even an eccentricity, and there is no sense of an elite because each does their bit as Tasmanian stewards.
 And yet, with a small population, they are not small minded; they live in such vast landscapes.
 Tassies look outwards - and always see the bigger picture.